Missing and

 incomplete data

-Taxpayers can often be confronted with missing or incomplete data when filing tax returns and documenting income, particularly in connection with the taxation of cryptocurrencies.
-This can have a significant impact on the correct tax treatment and lead to problems with the tax office.
-This article explains the challenges that can result from missing or incomplete data and what needs to be considered.
+As part of tax returns and income documentation, particularly in connection with the taxation of cryptocurrencies, taxpayers can often be confronted with missing or incomplete data.
+This can have a significant impact on the correct tax treatment and lead to problems with the tax authorities.
+This article explains which challenges can result from missing or incomplete data and what needs to be considered.

 Challenges due to missing and incomplete data

-If complete records are not available for certain transactions, this can lead to problems when calculating profits or losses.
-The tax office expects detailed information on all relevant transactions, and the absence of this data can lead to profits not being recognized or incorrectly taxed.
+If there are no complete records for certain transactions, this can lead to problems in calculating profits or losses.
+The tax office expects detailed information on all relevant transactions, and the lack of this data may result in profits not being recognized or incorrectly taxed.

-During a tax audit, the lack of relevant information can lead to a suspicion of tax evasion.
-The tax office has the right to make inquiries or tax estimates in the event of insufficient data, which may be unfavorable.
+During a tax audit, the lack of relevant information may lead to suspicion of tax evasion.
+The tax office has the right to make inquiries in the event of insufficient data or to make tax estimates, which may be unfavorable.

-Missing data can lead to deadlines for submitting tax returns or responding to requests for information not being met.
+Missing data may mean that deadlines for filing tax returns or responding to requests for information are not met.

-Investors should keep comprehensive records for every transaction.
+Investors should keep comprehensive records of every transaction.
 This includes not only purchase and sale data, but also wallet addresses, the trading platform and all relevant fees.
-Structured storage of this information facilitates subsequent accounting.
+Structured storage of this information makes subsequent billing easier.

 Subsequent procurement of information

-If it is subsequently discovered that data is missing, make every effort to retrieve this information as quickly as possible.
+Should it be discovered afterwards that data is missing, make every effort to retrieve this information as soon as possible.
 Many crypto exchanges provide transaction histories that can be requested retrospectively and included in the documentation.

 In certain cases, you may need to use estimates to replace missing information.
 However, these estimates should be comprehensible and well documented in order to provide the basis for your calculations in the event of an audit.